abrhoda/abrhoda.github.io/TOPICS.md

 - [ ] point in polygon and polyhedron for uses in things like geofencing.
 - [ ] r-tree.
 - [ ] bloom filter.
+- [ ] FFT algorithms and how they are used in compression.

 ## C
 - [ ] build an allocator/memory arena.
 Differences between them.